Shri Shivraj Ashtak: Farzand (2018)

 The story begins with the fall of Tanaji Malusare, in capturing Kondana fort near Pune from a Mughal garrison in 1670.
 Three years later, when Shivaji Maharaj's coronation to be held, Shivaji Maharaj wishes that he is crowned only when his kingdom and his people have peace and security.
 Panhala fort is still under the command of a cruel general, Beshak Khan, of the Adil Shah of Bijapur, whose forces harass the peasantry.
 The previous attempt to capture the fort in 1666, which he had held briefly in 1660 had failed.
 To recapture the fort, a mission is planned and Shivaji appoints Kondaji Farzand general for the mission.
 Farzand picks 60 soldiers for an assault on the fort defended by the 2500-strong garrison.
 Bahirji Naik, the spy, and an informer Kesar helped in defeating 2500 soldiers of the enemy to win the Panhala fort in just three and half hours.

 Fatteshikast (2019)

 The film depicts the historical encounter between Shivaji Maharaj I and the subahdar and general of the Mughal army, Shaista Khan at Lal Mahal in Pune.

 Pawankhind (2022)

 The film depicts the historical rearguard last stand that took place on 13 July 1660 at a mountain pass in the vicinity of fort Vishalgad, near the city of Kolhapur, Maharashtra, India between the Maratha Warrior Baji Prabhu Deshpande and Siddi Masud of Adilshah Sultanate, known as Battle of Pavan Khind.

 Sher Shivraj (2022)

-It is the story of great Maratha king, Chattrapati Shivaji Maharaj where he defeated Afzal Khan with brilliant tactics and courages.
-It also focuses on psychological techniques Maharaj exhibited during the mission.
+It is the story of the great Maratha king, Chhatrapati Shivaji Maharaj, where he defeated Afzal Khan with brilliant tactics and courage.
+It also focuses on the psychological techniques Maharaj exhibited during the mission.